BBC News presentation: 1997 Flags

 To coincide with the launch of BBC News 24 and the BBC's corporate rebrand as a whole, BBC World refreshed its identity.
 Designed by Lambie-Nairn, the new look kept the flags theme but updated it and brought it into line with BBC News 24.
-The ident transitioned between different fictitious flag designs against an orchestral soundtrack, composed and produced by Joe Glasman of HUM music production, as part of a suite of music for BBC World, which was different from BBC News 24 and slightly more subdued than the previous look.
+The ident transitioned between different real-life flag designs against an orchestral soundtrack, composed and produced by Joe Glasman of HUM music production, as part of a suite of music for BBC World, which was different from BBC News 24 and slightly more subdued than the previous look.

 BBC World's logo now followed the corporation logo guidelines, which consisted of the new BBC logo followed by the channel name 'World' in upper case to the right of the logo.
 This same logo was also used as the channel DOG, located in the top left corner of the screen throughout all programming.
 The channel uses few on screen graphics and astons for news coverage; this is partly a result of the differing time zones across the broadcast area so the use of a clock is inaccurate and impractical.
 When introducing people, or for a summary of the headlines, a single box was used which features one of the flag designs in the far right of the box and a background of a combined blue design.

 The channel promotions for upcoming programmes followed the same guidelines as the rest of the television network and consisted of the BBC World logo located at the bottom of the screen throughout the promotion, with information being added on top of the logo at the end.
 The channel font was changed to Gill Sans, also used by the BBC as a whole.
 Also used between breaks in programmes, when adverts were not inserted by some operators, were break fillers consisting a white flag background and a stripe across the top in a bright colour containing the information topic.

 Some bulletins on the channel were also simulcast on BBC News 24, often during the overnight GMT slot, and in these cases the bulletin used a generic 'BBC News' one-line logo placed in the centre of the screen.
 In these cases, the idents played with the BBC News 24 music version and were presented from the BBC News 24 studio.